CA-Application-Performance-Management/ReactNativeAxaMobileSdk/README.md

 -  viewNames is a list (an Array) of names of the views to be ignored.

 Screenshots and transitions of the views that are in ignore list are not captured.
-If only a signle view name is to be ignored, ignoreView() may be called with the view name.
+If only a signle view name is to be ignored, [the API call ignoreView()](#ignoreView) may be called with the view name.

 ```
 var viewNames = ["view1", "view2", ..., "viewN"];